wengcychan/fullstackopen-phonebook/README.md

 # Phonebook

-Phonebook is an application that enables users to add names and numbers to a phonebook.
+Phonebook is a web application that enables users to add names and numbers to a phonebook.
 It also supports filtering by name.

 This is one of the projects in the [Full Stack Open](https://fullstackopen.com/en/) online course.